drseg/swift-fsm/README.md

 Here the order of `when` and `matching` is inverted.
 This is in essence no different to the previous error, but for some reason the compiler interprets the problem slightly differently.
 It selects a `|` overload from a completely unrelated module and then declares that it is being misused.

 The compiler is particularly unhelpful here, because it cannot help identify which pipe in the chain is causing the problem.
-Often it’s simpler just to delete and rewrite the statement than trying to figure out what the complaint is.
+Often it’s simpler just to delete and rewrite the statement rather than trying to figure out what the complaint is.

 ### General Swift Implosion Issues